dlt-hub/verified-sources/.github/pull_request_template.md

 - [ ] implementing verified source (please link a relevant issue labeled as `verified source`)
 - [ ] fixing a bug (please link a relevant bug report)
-- [ ] improving, documenting, and customizing existing sources (please link an issue or describe below)
+- [ ] improving, documenting, or customizing an existing source (please link an issue or describe below)
 - [ ] anything else (please link an issue or describe below)

 # Relevant issue